Basal cell carcinoma

 BCC typically affects adults of fair complexion who have had a lot of sun exposure, or repeated episodes of sunburn.
 Although more common in the elderly, sun-loving New Zealanders frequently develop them in their early 40s and sometimes younger.

-The tendency to develop BCC may be inherited, and is a particular problem for families with basal cell naevus syndrome (Gorlin syndrome) or Bazex syndrome.
-Recent research has detected genetic defects in BCCs and in patients with these syndromes.
+The tendency to develop BCC may be inherited.
+BCC is a particular problem for families with basal cell naevus syndrome (Gorlin syndrome), Bazex-Dupré-Christol syndrome, Rombo syndrome, Oley syndrome and xeroderma pigmentosum.
+Recent research has detected genetic defects in common BCCs as well as in patients with these syndromes.

 Types of basal cell carcinoma